philipbutler/dbscan-cuda/README.md

 - 7/25 - Plan for today is to actually start writing the parallel verison's code because there's some nuances I'm trying to sort out while making these slides/diagrams.
 Firstly, I think I need to realize that I first need a baseline parallel implementation that starts with some assumptions.
     - The first assumption is that all P points can fit in smem, and cannot fit in rmem.
     - Also, since theres N cores working with their own copy of the data, I need to decide if P/N points needs to fit in smem, or if there can be coordination s. t. only few copies are needed to exist in smem (each copy private to each thread).
 The simplest approach is to first assume that P/N points can fit in smem.
+    - Actually let me first run a kernel at all that doesn't do anything except print the thread index into an output array.
 - 7/24 - Nothing today.
 Had the first solid workout I've done in a while, did literal housekeeping, then had to go to work.
 - 7/23 - Creating slides with the simplest example I can put together to illustrate DSDBSCAN, PDSDBSCAN-S, and PDSDBSCAN-D and corner cases, and I realized I need to write somewhere that, regarding determinism, there should definitely be an option how to handle it.
 After some thought, the default will be DBSCAN*, that is, sharde boarder point will be noise.
 - 7/22 - just getting this WIP up publically, have to run to work at Whole Foods, someone hire me please